Enjoy a great trip when you take advantage of flights to Milan from Birmingham Airport. Find out more about the route on our website.

 Our single terminal has everything you would expect to find at an international airport.
 It’s fully equipped with all the facilities you need and plenty of places to shop, eat and relax once you pass through security.

-For extra comfort and relaxation, why not book into one of our four airport lounges?
+For extra comfort and relaxation, why not book into one of our airport lounges?
 Enjoy complimentary food and drinks, unlimited WiFi and great runway views.

 To find out about our other services, head to our terminal facilities page.